Courses

 HTBA

-NURS 7320b or c, Integration of Midwifery CareStaff
+NURS 7320b, Integration of Midwifery CareStaff

 This course is designed to help students assimilate all areas of midwifery practice.
 It integrates student provision of full-scope care with appropriate clinical supervision, academic support, and clinical support including site preceptors, faculty, school, and library resources.
 Students continue to refine their ability to provide high-quality, evidence-based, and culturally sensitive care that is safe and professionally accountable.
 Students are expected to build on the knowledge and skills they have gained in their previous courses at YSN.
 Required of all nurse-midwifery students in the final year.
 For nurse-midwifery and nurse-midwifery/women’s health nurse practitioner students, this course must be taken concurrently with NURS 7330, and students must successfully complete all requirements of both courses in order to graduate.
 Prerequisites: all YSN core courses and all nurse-midwifery core courses.
 6 Course cr